 Fifty years after Persistence of Memory, Transworld Art published Memories of Surrealism, 1971.
-A Series that constitutes Dali’s meditations on the historically bound movement of Surrealism, one of the artists consistent source of inspiration and the movement he is most famous for being a part of.
+A Series that forms Dali’s meditations on the historically bound movement of Surrealism, one of the artists consistent source of inspiration and the movement he is most famous for being a part of.
 In answering the question of “What is Surrealism?”
 Dali replied that “Surrealism is me.”
-This profound answer is not only interesting, it is also an insight into the artist's thought process, creating an interest into a particular piece within the series, Surrealist Portrait of Dali Surrounded by Butterflies.
+This profound answer is not only interesting, it is also an insight into the artist's thought process, creating interest into a particular piece within the series, Surrealist Portrait of Dali Surrounded by Butterflies.
 The Lithograph depicts an image of Dali taken by Philippe Halsman in the centre.
 This image was originally taken from the book Dalí’s Mustache, where Dalí’s face was superimposed on Leonardo da Vinci’s Mona Lisa referencing Marcel Duchamp’s L.H.
 O. O. Q., where Duchamp had drawn a mustache on a reproduction of the Mona Lisa.

 Within the composition of the print Dali’s face is on top of another portrait.
 The portrait underneath is that of Lucrezia Borgia by Bartolomeo Veneto.
 Lucrezia Borgia was the daughter of Cardinal Rodrigo Borigia and his mistress back in 1478.
-Lucrezia Borgia was accused of participating in the murders carried out by her father and brothers of her husbands, accused of incest with either father or brother (or both), died a pious and respected consort of the Duke of Ferrara.
-The scandalous figure was clearly not lost on Dali binding it with his own image.
+She was accused of participating in the murders carried out by her father and brothers of her husbands, accused of incest with either father or brother (or both), and died a pious and respected consort of the Duke of Ferrara.
+The scandalous figure was clearly not lost on Dali, binding it with his own image.
 The spiral of butterflies around the portrait strengthens the theme of metamorphosis with both the female and male within the same portrait and on the same being, which was a term that he would bring up when speaking about himself and his wife.

 The works of Salvador Dali are highly sought after, with collectors around the world eager to discover them.
 By working with the estates and families of this artist, our Signature collection brings unique and timeless classics to the market for investment.